7 Best PA Speakers (May 2023)

 QSC's renowned DSP lets you pick between presets for various applications and venues for ease of use.

-It is surprisingly loud for an 8" speaker, and has a nice crispy sparkle, but it does lack a little on the bottom end.
-But that's not a problem because it pairs nicely with sub woofers, so for those occasions where you need to go deeper, you can.
-If you don't want to deal with subs, consider getting the CP12 instead which although having the same amplifiers, is noticeably louder at the bottom end.
+Sound output is surprisingly loud for an 8" active speaker and it has a nice vibrant sound and crispy sparkle.
+But it does lack a little on the bottom end.
+But that's not a problem because it pairs nicely with sub-woofers, so for those occasions where you need to go deeper, you can.
+When properly implemented the CP8 gives you great sound quality and incredible clarity.

-The polypropylene enclosure is solid, in fact I expect them to still be working just fine years from now and it seems QSC does too which is probably why they provide such a long lasting warranty but don't forget to register with QSC straight away so you get the extra 5 years added on.
+The polypropylene enclosure is solid; in fact, I expect them to be still working just fine years from now, and it seems QSC does, too, which is probably why they provide such a long-lasting warranty, but don't forget to register with QSC straight away so you get the extra 5 years added on.

 Specifications